WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_34.md

 Would that Job were tried to the end, because he answers like wicked men.

 ###### 37
-For he adds rebellion to his sin; he claps his hands among us and multiplies his words against God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For he adds rebellion to his sin; he claps his hands among us and multiplies his words against God."

 ***